savaged/golf-comp/README.md

 # golf-comp
-simple golf competition scoring system
+A simple golf competition scoring system using SMS with Google Firestore